Wark, McKenzie. Sensoria: Thinkers for the Twentieth-First Century. 2020

 This seminar covers a wide range of issues and themes, including botany, archaeology, media studies, technologies, postnatural territories, ecofeminism, and postcolonial approaches.
 By using a broad methodology, the seminar engages with many contemporary debates.
 Through case studies, collective readings, virtual explorations, and critical analyses of various matters and events, the seminar aims to foster interspecies relationships among humans, non-human entities, matter, and technology.

-Session V 16 / 10 / 2024 - Gardens of Delights Via a digital visit to botanical gardens, we will explore how we have built the idea of nature into a specific space of the urban landscape that is layered with political, economic, and aesthetical complexities.
+Session V 20 / 05 / 2025 Gardens of Delights Via a digital visit to botanical gardens, we will explore how we have built the idea of nature into a specific space of the urban landscape that is layered with political, economic, and aesthetical complexities.
 From queer plants to the rare ginkgo tree, we will investigate how we exploit plants for medical purposes, how we shape nature for aesthetic pleasure, and how botanical gardens have inspired artists in their practices.
-Session VI 23 / 10 / 2024 - Decolonizing nature This session involves rethinking and reshaping how natural environments and ecosystems are managed and understood, challenging the historically colonial frameworks that have often marginalized certain peoples and territories and exploited natural resources.
-Through a collective discussion, the last encounter is an invitation to inhabit

 Wark, McKenzie.
 Sensoria: Thinkers for the Twentieth-First Century.
 2020